borntofrappe/project-euler/024 - Lexicographic Permutations/README.md

 | 3      | 2         | 1                | 19382465   | 07        | `3 - 2 * 1`           |
 | 1      | 1         | 1                | 193824657  | 0         | `1 - 1 * 1`           |
 | 0      | 1         | 0                | 1938246570 |           | `3 - 2 * 1`           |

+Double checking the value, the sequence comes to match `1938246570`, and I'm almost giddy at the realization.

+What's left, is the implementation in code of this incredibly efficient logic.